Jobs Assam: Sikkim IFFCO Organics Recruitment 2022

 Jobs Assam

-Sikkim IFFCO Organics, Gangtok invites applications from qualified candidates for filling up the vacant positions of Field Executive.
+Sikkim IFFCO Organics, Gangtok invites applications from qualified candidates for filling up the vacant positions of Assistant Manager/Deputy Manager/Manager (Compliance, Organic Certification & Procurement).
 Desirous candidates can check all the job details of no of posts, age limit, salary, qualification, etc prescribed below:

 Sikkim IFFCO Organics Job Opening